purescript/purescript/CHANGELOG.d/feature_visible_type_applications.md

     Int

-while inferring the type of id in value declaration id'
+while inferring the type of idFail in value declaration idFail'

 See https://github.com/purescript/documentation/blob/master/errors/CannotApplyExpressionOfTypeOnType.md for more information, or to contribute content related to this error.